rshev/MoveTabToNextWindow/README.md

 ## Quick feature list

 - the source tab position is saved in all windows, so if it's moved back into a window, it moves into its original position
+- CHROMIUM: if the tab was in a tab group, when moving back to original window it will return into the same group
 - multiple tabs move - select multiple tabs (use shift or cmd/ctrl) and move all of them into the next window in the same order
 - if the tab is active, it will become active in the new window
 - if the tab is inactive, it will stay inactive in the new window